horacephair/horacephair.github.io/README.md

 </table>

 Other events from our affiliates:
 * Portland Nursery's 27th annual <a href="http://www.portlandnursery.com/events/appletasting.shtml">apple tasting festival</a>.
-This is the best place to find laurel(???) and jenndolan(???) during the day , and to eat strudel.
-Probably best if you don't attempt to drive; parking will be worse than downtown.
+This is the best place to find delicious apples and to eat strudel.
+Don't attempt to drive; parking will be worse than downtown.

 <div class="backgroundtext"><span class="backgroundtext">GTKY</span></div>